PROP (category theory)

 In category theory, a branch of mathematics, a PROP is a symmetric strict monoidal category whose objects are the natural numbers n identified with the finite sets $\{0,1,\ldots,n-1\}$ and whose tensor product is given on objects by the addition on numbers.
 Because of “symmetric”, for each n, the symmetric group on n letters is given as a subgroup of the automorphism group of n.
 The name PROP is an abbreviation of "PROduct and Permutation category".

-The notion was introduced by Adams and MacLane; the topological version of it was later given by Boardman and Vogt.
-Following them, J. P. May then introduced the notion of “operad”, a particular kind of PROP.
+The notion was introduced by Adams and Mac Lane; the topological version of it was later given by Boardman and Vogt.

+Following them, J. P. May then introduced the term “operad”, which is a particular kind of PROP, for the object which Boardman and Vogt called the "category of operators in standard form".

 There are the following inclusions of full subcategories:

 where the first category is the category of (symmetric) operads.

 Examples and variants

 An important elementary class of PROPs are the sets $\mathcal{R}^{\bullet\times\bullet}$ of all matrices (regardless of number of rows and columns) over some fixed ring $\mathcal{R}$.
 More concretely, these matrices are the morphisms of the PROP; the objects can be taken as either $\{\mathcal{R}^n\}_{n=0}^\infty$ (sets of vectors) or just as the plain natural numbers (since objects do not have to be sets with some structure).
 In this example: